dmulholl/fleetsim/readme.md

       -h, --help                Print this help text and exit.
       --verbose                 Print a log of all incoming packets.

 The server defaults to listening on port `8000`.
-You may need to specify a different port if this port is already in use on your machine.
+You may need to specify a different port number if this port is already in use on your machine.

 Limitation &mdash; once a client has subscribed to a stream of updates, the server sends an endless